-Over time, the result is the development of two overlapping disciplines within procurement: indirect and direct procurement.
+Over time, two overlapping disciplines have emerged within procurement: indirect and direct procurement.

-In this guide, we’ll explain the difference between direct and indirect procurement.
-But first, let’s get clear on the roles that direct procurement and indirect procurement play within an organization.
+In this blog, we explain the difference between direct and indirect procurement.
+But first, let’s clarify the roles that direct procurement and indirect procurement play within an organization.

-Direct procurement is the act of acquiring raw materials and goods for production.
+Direct procurement involves acquiring the raw materials, parts, or components that are used to create a product.
+These are the materials that often end up in the final product for customers.
 These purchases are generally made in large quantities, acquired from a pool of suppliers at the best possible cost, quality and reliability.
 These purchases are made frequently and are necessary for key business practices, such as a baker acquiring flour to produce bread.

 If direct procurement stops functioning or encounters problems, companies are no longer able to manufacture their product and create revenue.